shovon/blog.salrahman.com/src/posts/limits.md

 That said, there are some quantities that would be interesting to study not necessarily equal to that point, but near it.
 And this study is the study of limit.

-This is where the definition of a limit comes on, which should help elliminate ambiguities of what can and cannot be near a certain point.
+This is where the definition of a limit comes in, which should help elliminate ambiguities of what can and cannot be near a certain point.

 Hopefully you have a better intuition now for what it is the study of limits involves.